 Traditional Gas Detection Systems No Longer Cut It

-Gas detection systems are built to handle the wear and tear of industrial environments, so it is fairly common to see personal and area gas monitors that are 10 or 20 years old and still functioning.
+Gas detection hardware is built to handle the wear and tear of industrial environments, so it is fairly common to see personal monitors and area gas monitors that are 10 or 20 years old and still functioning.
 Safety supervisors may be thrilled to see that their investment was worth every penny and has stood the test of time, but there is always a point where the pennies stop adding up and your outdated tech begins costing your company.

 When reviewing your gas monitoring program, one of the first things to look for is whether your devices have up-to-date firmware or if the monitors are still running their original firmware.
 Why should you care?
 Manufacturers offer firmware updates to fix a bug that you might not have noticed or to add important capabilities.
 If your gas detectors are no longer receiving firmware updates, you’ve reached the first and most important sign that it’s time to upgrade before out-of-date equipment puts your workers at risk.